ToeBee/ChangesetMD/README.md

 Notes
 ------------
-- Prints a message every 10,000 records.
+- Prints a status message every 10,000 records.
-- Takes 2-3 hours to import the current dump on a decent home computer.
+- Takes 1-2 hours to import the current dump on a decent home computer.
 - Might be faster to process the XML into a flat file and then use the postgres COPY command to do a bulk load but this would make incremental updates a little harder
 - I have commonly queried fields indexed.
 Depending on what you want to do, you may need more indexes.
-- The incremental mode is faster (takes about 1 hour) but still kind of slow.
-It is CPU bound on XML parsing so it probably needs to be switched to a faster XML parser to improve performance.
+- The incremental mode is much faster if you want to update an existing database.
+Depending on how old the data in the database is it could be as little as 5ish minutes.

 Table Structure